waggle-sensor/ml-neon-snow/README.md

 1. Login to Labelbox and go to Datasets -> Add dataset.
 2. Upload CSV file.
-3. Set "Column to label" as imageUrl and "External ID" to externalId.
+3. Set "Column to label" to imageUrl and "External ID" to externalId.
 4. Start upload.